We continue our Free Background Music series with Kate Kwok performing her own arrangement of I Vow to Thee My Country.

 The download links for a particular are one that song’s information page (refer to the link below the video).

 My latest song!
-This is a minimalist, gently upbeat electro-pop piece.
-Te accompanying video is travel video footage I shot in Hokkaido.
+The is gentle acoustic piece with guitar, zither, percussion, strings and synth.
+The video features my dog, Ball Ball.
 For MP3 and WAV file download links for the two versions, go to:

 40. Tale of the Forgotten Forest Kingdom by Kate Kwok (3:00)